Sustainability Disclosure Tracker

 • The entity’s strategy for managing sustainability-related risks and opportunities

-• The processes the entity uses to identify, assess, prioritise and monitor sustainability-related risks and opportunities
+• The processes the entity uses to identify, assess, prioritise as well as monitor sustainability-related risks and opportunities

 • The entity’s performance in relation to sustainability-related risks and opportunities, including progress towards any targets the entity has set or is required to meet by law or regulation.